solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 separately.

 After installing IntelliJ, install the [Azure Toolkit for IntelliJ] plugin.
-Then, authenticate with Azure, as described in [this][23] document.
+Then, authenticate with Azure, as described in [this] document.

 Once everything is equipped, you will see an **Azure Explorer** tab on the left side of the screen.
 One of the available resource management